blosmusic/BLOSV1_AmpSim/README.md

 Special thanks to the courses lecturer Rory Walsh for his help & input.

 Further resources which assisted the development of this project:
-The Audio Programmer YouTube Channel https://www.youtube.com/theaudioprogrammer
+The Audio Programmer YouTube Channel: https://www.youtube.com/theaudioprogrammer

-JUCE Tutorials
+JUCE Tutorials:
 https://juce.com/learn/tutorials